All posts by Charisse Flynn

 • Bake 25 minutes until cheese is melted and sauce is bubbling.

-Note: If you want to make these the traditional way, you can coat both sides of the tortilla in red sauce before adding the cheese slice and mixture.
+Note: If you want to make these the traditional way, you can coat both sides of the tortilla in red sauce before adding the mixture.
 Keep in mind, you might need extra sauce.
 That said, I tried it both ways, and I found no difference in taste or texture by skipping this extremely messy procedure.

 Vegan Tex-Mex Enchilada Plate